-Reportable segment net sales - 2022 \$ 1,648

-Price \$ 301

-Sales volume and mix (123)

-Effects of changing foreign currency rates (19)

-Divestitures (8)

-Total effect on reportable segment net sales 151

-Reportable segment net sales - 2023 \$ 1,799
+Reportable segment net sales - 2022 \$ 1,648 \$ 1,736 Price \$ 301 \$ 241 Sales volume and mix (123) (165) Effects of changing foreign currency rates (19) 47 Divestitures (8) Total effect on reportable segment net sales 151 123 Reportable segment net sales - 2023 \$ 1,799 \$ 1,859

-Americas: Net sales in the Americas in the first quarter of 2023 were \$1,000 million compared to \$940 million in the first quarter of 2022, an increase of \$60 million, or 6%.
-Higher selling prices in the region increased net sales by \$102 million in the first quarter of 2023, driven by the pass through of higher cost inflation.
-Glass container shipments in the region were down approximately 5% in the first quarter of 2023 compared to the same period in the prior year, partially offset by a favorable change in mix, which together decreased net sales by approximately \$41 million.
-As expected, sales volumes (in tons) declined primarily due to a challenging prior year comparison (up approximately 3%), as well as disruption from civil unrest in Peru and flooding in Northern California.
-The divestiture of the Cristar glass tableware business in March 2022 also reduced net sales by approximately \$8 million in the first quarter of 2023 compared to the prior year quarter.
-The favorable effects of foreign currency exchange rate changes increased net sales by \$7 million in the first quarter of 2023 compared to the same period in 2022.
+Americas: Net sales in the Americas in the first quarter of 2023 were \$1,000 million \$996 million compared to \$940 million \$971 million in the first quarter of 2022, an increase of \$60 million \$25 million, or 6%.
+Higher selling prices in the region increased net sales by \$102 million \$75 million in the first quarter of 2023, driven by the pass through of higher cost inflation.
+Glass container shipments in the region were down approximately 5% 9% in the first quarter of 2023 compared to the same period in the prior year, partially offset by a favorable change in mix, which together decreased net sales by approximately \$41 million \$75 million.
+As expected, This decline was mostly attributed to softer consumer consumption activity, especially related to wine and beer retail sales volumes (in tons) declined primarily due to a challenging prior year comparison (up approximately 3%), as well as disruption from civil unrest in Peru and flooding in Northern California.
+The divestiture of the Cristar glass tableware business in March 2022 also reduced net sales by approximately \$8 million in the first quarter of 2023 compared to United States and beer and spirits demand in Mexico, and inventory destocking across the prior year quarter, value chain.
+The favorable effects of foreign currency exchange rate changes increased net sales by \$7 million \$25 million in the first quarter of 2023 compared to the same period in 2022, primarily driven by the strengthening of the Mexican Peso compared to the U.S. dollar.

-Europe: Net sales in Europe in the first quarter of 2023 were \$799 million compared to \$708 million for the first quarter of 2022, an increase of \$91 million, or 13%.
+Europe: Net sales in Europe in the first quarter of 2023 were \$799 million \$863 million compared to \$708 million \$765 million for the first quarter of 2022, an increase of \$91 million \$98 million, or 13%.
 Glass container shipments declined by approximately 12% in the first quarter of 2023 primarily due to a challenging prior year comparison (up approximately 10%).
 Beer bottle demand was softer in North Central Europe and the region remains oversold in the wine category across Southern Europe yet the social situation in France, punctuated by weekly strikes on pension reform since January, has strongly penalized the region's results in that market and continue in to the second quarter of 2023.
 Lower shipments in the first quarter of 2023 decreased net sales by approximately \$82 million compared to the first quarter of 2022.
-Higher selling prices in Europe increased net sales by \$199 million in the first quarter of 2023, driven by the pass through of higher cost inflation.
-Unfavorable foreign currency exchange rates decreased the region's net sales by approximately \$26 million in the first quarter of 2023 as the Euro weakened in relation to the U.S. dollar.
+Higher selling prices in Europe increased net sales by \$199 million \$166 million in the first quarter of 2023, driven by the pass through of higher cost inflation.
+Unfavorable Glass container shipments declined by approximately 11% in the second quarter of 2023, primarily due to softer consumer consumption activity, especially in beer in Northern Europe, inventory destocking across the value chain and internal capacity and inventory constraints, which resulted in lower wine shipments in southern Europe.
+Lower shipments in the second quarter of 2023 decreased net sales by approximately \$90 million compared to the second quarter of 2022.
+Favorable foreign currency exchange rates decreased increased the region's net sales by approximately \$26 million \$22 million in the first quarter of 2023 as the Euro weakened strengthened in relation to the U.S. dollar.